isabelmavery/dynamic-articles/README.md

 - good documentation
 - very simple implementation and ready in seconds

-If I were to go back and start this project over I would probably build off of an existing editor like Sourabh mentioned!
-I didn't realize I could until halfway through the project and at that point felt it wouldn't make sense to overhall but in the real world that would be best.
+If I were to go back and start this project over I would probably build off of an existing editor!

-### Using `express`

-- Simple and familiar to use for a small take home project

-## What I implemented:
+## What is here:

 - A basic API that returns the blocks that make up an article
 - A UI for Markdown blocks, and a UI for quiz blocks with some validation for correct / incorrect answers on submission.
 Shuffles options around for each question so correct is not always last.